Beeston, Cheshire: History

 Beeston is listed in the Domesday Book in 1086 as a parish within the ancient hundred of Rushton in Cheshire.
 The hundreds of Cheshire were consolidated in the 13th century, with Beeston becoming a township within Bunbury parish.

-Beeston Castle was occupied from the 13th to mid-17th centuries; its site west of the center of the village is in the care of English Heritage:
+Beeston Castle was occupied from the 13th to mid-17th centuries; its site west of the centre of the village is in the care of English Heritage:

-Beeston Castle here crowns an isolated sandstone rock, 366 feet high; and commands a charming view of the vale of Cheshire, and over the Mersey to Liverpool.
+Beeston Castle here crowns an isolated sandstone rock, 366 feet high, and commands a charming view of the vale of Cheshire and over the Mersey to Liverpool.
 The castle was built, as a fortress, in 1228, by Ranulf de Blundeville; became a royal garrison between Henry III. and his barons; was dismantled, in 1645, by order of parliament; and is now an extensive and picturesque ruin.

 The Victorian-era Peckforton Castle is less than a mile southwest of Beeston.

 Population

 According to the 1881 Census data, the population of Beeston was 328.
 Of these, 56 were engaged in agriculture, suggesting a strong farming community in the area.
 30 persons were employed in domestic service in the parish at the time as well, possibly indicating the presence of a country estate.
 There was also a schoolmaster, an innkeeper and a shopkeeper, which suggests that there was a school, an inn and a village shop present in 1881.

-The overall trend for in Beeston has been that the population has reduced since the 1881 census, with approximately 188 people living in the village in 2011.
+The overall trend for in Beeston has been that the population has declined since the 1881 census, with approximately 188 people living in the village in 2011.
 This is despite the overall number of households in the parish increasing.